saylesss88/nix-book/src/installation/enc/lanzaboote.md

 Encryption on Linux.

 - [Brave New Trusted Boot World](https://0pointer.net/blog/brave-new-trusted-boot-world.html)

-Disk encryption means that reading the data in clear-text form is only possible if you possess a secret of some form, usually a password/passphrase.
-Data authentication means that no one can make changes to the data on disk unless they possess a secret of some form.
-Most distributions only enable the former though — the latter is a more recent addition to LUKS/cryptsetup, and is not used by default on most distributions (though it probably should be).
-Closely related to LUKS/dm-crypt is `dm-verity` (which can authenticate immutable volumes) and `dm-integrity` (which can authenticate writable volumes, among other things).--Pid Eins

 Lanzaboote only secures the boot chain.
 The userspace remains unverified (i.e., the nix store, etc.), to verify userspace you need to implement additional